spiral/docs/cookbook/domain-core.md

 }
 ```

-You can use annotations to configure which permissions to use for the controller action:
+You can use annotations to configure which permissions to apply for the controller action:

 ```php
 namespace App\Controller;